matteo14c/HaploCoV/README.md

 `perl augmentClusters.pl --outfile lvar.txt --metafile linearDataSorted.txt  --posFile areas_list.txt `
 The main output file, lvar.txt will contain all current groups/lineages and newly formed groups/sub-lineages, and a complete list of their defining mutations, in txt format one per line.
 An example is outlined in the screenshot below.

+### Custom analyses

-**Important** "Custom" analyses can be executed by providing a customized --posFile, with a list of allele variants that are of interest to the user and are not necessarily of "high frequency" and/or derived by any of the tools described here.
+"Custom" analyses can be executed by providing a customized --posFile, with a list of allele variants that are of interest to the user and are not necessarily of "high frequency" and/or derived by any of the tools described here.
 Please see the section "**Executing Custom Analyses**" for more details

 ## #4 Compute genomic features of SARS-CoV-2 lineages and sublineages